Skip to content

 Saccharomyces boulardii has also been studied in a small pilot study involving 25 Ulcerative Colitis patients that were experiencing a flare up of their condition.
 Ordinarily steroid treatment would be given in such a situation, however all 25 of these UC patients had had negative reactions to steroids in the past.
 In this study by Guslandi et al9 all 25 patients were given 250mg S. boulardii three times per day for four weeks, alongside their regular anti-inflammatory drug treatment.
 17 out of the 25 patients achieved clinical remission in this time, as confirmed by endoscopic examination.
 Whilst this study lacked a control group, and was quite small in number, the results definitely warrant further study, and look promising at this stage.

-I often seem to write this line, but rarely is it more true than here, that more research is needed to determine the best strains of probiotic to use in this group of patients.
-Some promising findings have been uncovered already, and I personally am particularly excited about the potential role of Saccharomyces boulardii in helping to support gut health in both Ulcerative Colitis and Crohn’s Disease.
-Saccharomyces boulardii is my absolute favourite probiotic, as it has so many varied clinical applications.
+More research is needed to determine the best strains of probiotic to use in this group of patients.
+Some promising findings have been uncovered already, and we are particularly excited about the potential role of Saccharomyces boulardii in helping to support gut health in both Ulcerative Colitis and Crohn’s Disease.
+Saccharomyces boulardii is known to have so many varied clinical applications.

 To add more targeted support and to benefit from potent anti-inflammatory effects, Saccharomyces boulardii can be used also for IBD patients.
 Some clinical trials into the use of this supplement suggest that patients are less likely to suffer a flare up of their symptoms if they add Saccharomyces boulardii to their existing plan.
 Additionally, many IBD sufferers experience frequent bouts of diarrhoea as a symptom of their disease, and Saccharomyces boulardii has been especially clinically trialled and shown to support bowel health in those with diarrhoea.